mad-of-gravity/Weather-App/README.md

-# weather-app
+# Simple Weather app with React
 This repository was created for my Weather App